ianstormtaylor/slate/docs/general/resources.md

 ## Editors

-These pre-packaged editors are built with Slate, and can be helpful to see how you might structure your code:
+These pre-packaged editors are built on top of Slate, and can be helpful to see how you might structure your code:

 * [Canner Editor](https://github.com/Canner/canner-slate-editor) is a rich text editor.
 * [French Press Editor](https://github.com/roast-cms/french-press-editor) is a customizeable editor with offline support.